Skip to content

 Owning a beautiful home in Hawaii is like a dream come true.
 However, that dream also comes with some responsibilities, like paying your mortgage, interest, insurance, and taxes on time.
 You must also maintain the property well to retain the value.
 Remember, when buying property, your name will appear in property records.

-If you need to find a property owner in Hawaii, you can easily do so by contacting the Bureau of Conveyances and asking to see the most current deed.
+If you need to find a property owner in Hawaii, you can easily do so by contacting the Bureau of Conveyances and asking for the most current deed.
 It will have the owner's name and address on it, plus the date they purchased the property.

 The chain of title refers to the public record of every owner of a piece of real property going back to the first.
 This chain must never be broken; someone always owned the property.